Siddharth-UPES/Python_Work_UPES/README.md

 # Python_UPES
 This is my   git repo.
 and
-in this you show only the classwork practise
+in this you show only the practise and assignment of UPES